Use apt-transport-https to protect against security issues in APT?

 This reminds me, since the user can possibly install different versions of a package from different sections (wheezy, backports, experimental, etc.), that will generate more unique fingerprint information.

-#9 Updated by hans over 4 years ago
+#9 Updated by hans almost 5 years ago

 I've always been a defensive thinker, so I'm particularly good at devising concrete attacks.
 In this case, I can see metadata that can provide strong fingerprinting opportunities.
 Plus, it turns out that it is straightforward and relatively low risk to fix this issue.
 I don't think its high priority, but I also don't think it should be ignored.